Translations and Imitations from German Ballads by Sir Walter Scott: The Fire King

 Count Albert never returns from crusade: having been imprisoned by Saracens.
 Rosalie, his betrothed, swears to leave at once for Lebanon to find him.
-Rosalie succeeds - but alas, all is changed between them forever: and their parting is death itself.
+Rosalie succeeds – but alas, all is changed between them forever: and their parting is death itself.

-Frederick & Alice
+Frederick and Alice

 Frederick breaks troth and abandons the beautiful Alice: sending her mad with grief.
 But Alice contrives to meet her faithless lover once more: beyond the grave.

 The Battle of Sempach

 This ballad translates an original written to celebrate the Swiss victory during the Battle of Sempach: by which the Swiss cantons established their independence.

 The Noble Moringer

 This ballad describes the ordeal of the Baron of Märstetten: who departs upon a pilgrimage which lasts seven years.
 While sleeping, the Baron is shown in a vision that his faithful wife believes that he is dead, and is preparing to remarry.
 Interceding with Saint Thomas, he is transported back to Switzerland; where he reveals himself to his wife (after the manner of a modern Ulysses) and both are joyfully reunited.